 - Age.
 AMH naturally decreases as you get older.
 There might be a link between your fertility and age, as AMH starts decreasing after the age of 35.

-- Women with the history of ovarian surgery due to endometriosis, ovarian cyst or ovarian torsion, ectopic pregnancy, have a higher risk from low anti-Müllerian hormone level.
+- Women with the history of ovarian surgery due to endometriosis, ovarian cyst or ovarian torsion, ectopic pregnancy, have a higher risk of low anti-Müllerian hormone level.

 - Stress is one of the biggest negative influences on AMH.
 Women who are living under constant stress and mental pressure often find it hard to conceive until their stress levels reduce.